 I am a historian of the Caribbean, with particular interests in Jamaican history, Caribbean cultural history, comparative histories of slavery and emancipation, and gender history.
-I am currently working on a book The Cultural Politics of Obeah, to be published by Cambridge University Press.
+My most recent book The Cultural Politics of Obeah: Religion, Colonialism and Modernity in the Caribbean World, was published by Cambridge University Press in August 2015.

 I am a member of the editorial collective of History Workshop Journal, of the editorial board of Slavery and Abolition, and an active member of the Society for Caribbean Studies, of which I was chair between 2002 and 2006.

 Caribbean history especially Jamaica; history of slavery and emancipation; gender history; comparative history of the Americas, colonial and postcolonial histories.

 My main current work is on the theme of Maternity and Atlantic Slavery.
 I am collaborating, with Emily West (Reading), and Maria Helena Machado (Sao Paulo), on an AHRC-funded network, 'Mothering Slaves: Comparative Perspectives on Motherhood, Childlessness, and the Care of Children in Slave Societies of the America', which runs from 2014 to 2016.
 My particular concern is with the position of childless and bereaved women in the pronatalist slave societies of the late period of slavery.